StancuFlorin/notes/_posts/2023-12-21-how-to-play-hevc-videos-with-plex-on-windows.md

 ---
-title: "How to play HEVC videos using Plex on Windows without transcoding"
+title: "How to play HEVC/H.265 videos using Plex on Windows without transcoding"
 date: 2023-12-21
 ---